-Recreational hunting is permitted many state of Australia including Victoria, Northern Territory, New South Wales and Tasmania.
+Recreational hunting is permitted in many states of Australia including Victoria and New South Wales.
 These states have excellent safety records in allowing regulated, licensed hunters to control pest animals on public lands.
 The most immediate tangible benefit of hunting on public land is the reduction in pest numbers however it also has many economic, cultural and recreational benefits for all Australians irrespective of whether they participate in the sport.